 In Berlin’s famous essay “The Hedgehog and the Fox” based on a Greek parable, we find 2 natural enemies pitted against one another.

-Foxes pursue many ends at the same time and see the world and it’s complexities.
-The fox never integrates their thinking into 1 overall concept or vision…. they are scattered moving up and down on many different levels.
+Foxes pursue many ends at the same time and see the world and its complexities.
+The fox never integrates their thinking into one overall concept or vision.
+They are scattered moving up and down on many different levels.

 Hedgehogs simplify a complex world or problem into a single idea that unifies and guides everything.
-Basically anything that does not somehow relate to the hedgehog idea holds not relevance.
+Basically, anything that does not somehow relate to the hedgehog idea holds no relevance.

 How does this apply to home-based-businesses?

-Good to Great made a profound impact our thinking, business and life…..most because we shared this concept and book with others over and over…..
+Good to Great made a profound impact on our thinking, business, and life… mostly because we shared this concept and book with others over and over.